Automotive Journalism MAStudy level: Postgraduate

 1 year full-time

-2 years part-time (with professional experience)
+Up to 2 years full-time (with professional experience)

 Why you should study this course